 Children to come to school in their P.E kits on their designated days.
 Please ensure that your child comes appropriately dressed following school PE dress code.

-Rowling class have received their swimming letter.
+Rowling & Ennis Casses have received their swimming letter.

-Children have all been issued with a colour banded reading book and they have been encouraged to also pick a free reading book from either the classroom, library or home to really in still that love and passion for reading.
+Children have all been issued with a colour-banded reading book and they have been encouraged to also pick a free reading book from either the classroom, library or home to really in still that love and passion for reading.

-The Year 3 expectation is for you to read with your child minimum of 3 times per week and record it in their reading record.
+The Year 3 expectation is for you to read with your child a minimum of 3 times per week and record it in their reading record.

 Please refer to the new reading records for guidance and examples on possible questions that you could ask your child about the text which they are reading.